vqiang/dorm-api-dev/README.md

-# dorm api
+# coupon-api
-API for buying dorm stuff
+API for our Crimson Coupon app